psibi/psibi.github.io/content/posts/job-watcher.md

 ## Production usage

 In production, we couple `job-watcher` with Cloudflare health checks.
-Do note that you have to have a Pro plan ($25 per month) for that.
+Do note that standalone Cloudflare Health Checks require a Pro or higher plan.

 The architecture is deliberately simple: